cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 const faucet = "TODO"
 ```

-Out of curiosity, add a line to peek at the faucet's balance.
+In case you are curious, add a line to peek at the faucet's balance.
 When running, you should get:

 ```
 Faucet balance: { denom: 'stake', amount: '0' } TODO
 ```

-These actions are examples of use of the read-only `StargateClient`.
+These actions are example uses of the read-only `StargateClient`.

 Alright, time for Alice to send some tokens back to the faucet.